 Analysis of Poem "The Journey" by Mary Oliver

-Mary Oliver and The Journey
+Mary Oliver And A Summary of The Journey

 The Journey is a poem that focuses on the need to leave behind what is bad and wrong and harmful and start out on a new path.